VelouriasMoon/Mega-Mix-Mod-Manager/README.md

 Create mod zip files with info and thumbnail viewable in the mod manager. the selected mod folder should have the same structure as displayed above.<br/>

-File Merging, certain database files can be merged(currently only supports pv_db lite merging) so that mods that edit the same database can be used together.<br/>
+File Merging, certain database files can be merged(currently only supports pv,obj,and tex db lite merging) so that mods that edit the same database can be used together.<br/>
 merging comes in different options, Lite merging is per entry based, so it will check the entry as a whole object.
 Deep merging will analyze each part of an entry and merge them all together.<br/>
 **Example:**<br/>
 Lite merging the pv_db is check if the pv_001 in the mod folder is different than then one in the game dump, if so it will use that entry instead of the final merged pv_db.<br/>